Over 20,116 Site Visits - People Who Care About Our Community

-Understanding how land development is reviewed from an environmental standpoint is essential for any community seeking to protect its natural resources, safety, and long-term quality of life.
-In Pennsylvania, projects that involve earth disturbance, stormwater management, or potential impacts on wildlife and wetlands must undergo a series of environmental reviews and permitting steps before construction can begin.
+Understanding environmental review is essential for communities seeking to protect natural resources, safety, and quality of life.
+In Pennsylvania, developments involving earth disturbance, stormwater, or impacts to wetlands and wildlife must undergo reviews such as PNDI screening, species surveys, and permitting before construction.

-This page is intended to help residents understand how the environmental permitting process works, what agencies are involved, and where gaps or concerns may arise.
-An informed community is better equipped to ask questions, engage constructively, and advocate for responsible development that respects both people and the environment
+This page helps residents understand how the process works, which agencies are involved, and where concerns may arise—so the community can engage effectively and advocate for responsible development.

 The current PNDI (Pennsylvania Natural Diversity Inventory) for this property, issued to the former owner in May 2024 and expiring on May 25, 2026, contained inaccurate information regarding the approved development plan.
 This raises serious concerns about environmental review and the protection of sensitive habitats.